/ astro-integrations / How to Use Hygraph with Astro: Complete Guide

 Hygraph (formerly GraphCMS) is a GraphQL-native headless CMS that stands out for its content federation feature, which lets you combine data from multiple sources into a single GraphQL API.
 If you are already comfortable with GraphQL or you need to pull content from different backends into one unified schema, Hygraph is worth a serious look.
 With Astro, you can query Hygraph at build time and generate blazing-fast static pages from your CMS content.

 Since Hygraph uses GraphQL as its primary interface, the integration relies on standard GraphQL queries rather than a proprietary SDK.
 This keeps things flexible and portable.
+Both the official Astro CMS guide and Hygraph's own documentation cover this pairing, so you are working with a well supported path.

 Prerequisites